pavanydg/A-landing-page/README.md

 # A-landing-page
-This is a landing page for any product.
+This is a sample landing page template.

 Skills used: HTML and CSS.